Your fastest associates are losing two hours a day.

 The warehouse and logistics labor market is brutally competitive.
 Open logistics roles in the U.S. remain stubbornly high — between 273,000 and 399,000 unfilled positions per month in transportation, warehousing, and utilities.

 Here's what most facility managers don't connect: the experience of arriving at work is part of the work experience.
-A worker who parks a quarter mile from the building, walks 15 minutes in July heat or January cold, arrives sweating or freezing, and then clocks in already fatigued — that worker is having a different experience than one who steps off a tram at the building entrance, cool and rested.
+An associate who parks a quarter mile from the building, walks 15 minutes in July heat or January cold, arrives sweating or freezing, and then clocks in already fatigued — that associate is having a different experience than one who steps off a tram at the building entrance, cool and rested.

-Warehouse turnover rates are among the highest of any industry.
+Warehouse and fulfillment-center turnover rates are among the highest of any industry — Amazon's annual associate turnover has been reported above 150%.
 The reasons are well-documented: physical strain, repetitive tasks, and workplace conditions.
 But the commute-within-the-commute — the walk from the car to the floor — is a daily friction point that compounds over time.
-It's the kind of thing a worker mentions when they tell a friend not to apply, or when they accept an offer from the facility across town that has a shorter walk.
+It's the kind of thing an associate mentions when they tell a friend not to apply, or when they accept an offer from the DC across town that has a shorter walk.

 The facilities keep getting bigger